Skip to main content

 end

-Example: Loading a DragonBones Animation
+1.3 Example: Loading DragonBones Animation

 local Playable <const> = require("Playable")

--- Load a DragonBones animation
+-- Load DragonBones animation

 local dragonBonePath = "bone:assets/dragon"